 9. See the wild of the city at Zoo di Napoli

 If you are looking for some fun things to do in Naples for you kids, there’s no better place than the Naples zoo.
 The Zoo is the symbol of the city that has been reborn recently as it was left completely abandoned for many years.
 Zoo di Napoli is now a favourite spot for tourist kids as they get to see some really rare animals.

 Timings: 10am – 7pm

 This comes after accomplishing all the action filled plans here like climbing the volcano, boating to islands, exploring the undergrounds roots and so on.
 When you just want to relax and have no things to do in Naples today, head to Terme Stufe di Nerone.
 Just an hours away from Naples is Terme Spa and Wellness.
 Stufe di Nerone are spas in Campania known for the care and relaxation.

 The large thermal park with natural springs, palm & olive trees and pergolas allow you to enjoy a pleasant relaxing day outdoors in the pool.
 You can buy a coupon and you are sorted for the day.

 11. Read the city at The National Library of Naples

 If you are that extraordinary combination of a book lover and a traveller, then this is your perk of being in a city with the third largest library in Italy (in terms of quantity).
 The National Library of Naples or ‘Vittiro Emanuele III’ is a part of the east wing of the Royal Palace.
 There are around 19.000 manuscripts, 4.563 incunabula, 1.792 Herculaneum papyri, around 1.800.000 printed volumes and over 8.300 periodicals to choose from.
 Pick a book for yourself and head to the sea.
-This is one of the best things to do in Naples long beach.
+This is one of the free things to do in Naples.